hashicorp/vault-secrets-operator/docs/threat-model/README.md

 * Deploy the Operator in its own dedicated namespace, with access limited via RBAC to a small set of operators.
 * Enable and monitor both Vault and Kubernetes audit logging for unusual access patterns.
-* The Operator should be configured to encrypt the cache secret contents (if enabled) at the application level using the Transit engine.
+* Configure the Operator to [encrypt the client cache secret contents](https://developer.hashicorp.com/vault/docs/platform/k8s/vso/helm#v-controller-manager-clientcache-storageencryption) (if enabled) at the application level using the Transit engine.
 * Define VaultAuth objects per unit of trust (e.g. an application, or a namespace) with distinct, granular Vault roles and policies to ensure auditability and principle of least privilege.
 * Encrypt the Kubernetes etcd database at rest using a KMS provider.
 * Use TLS negotiated by a well-secured certificate authority for all networked communication, especially for Vault and the Kubernetes API.